DmitrySoshnikov/regexp-tree/src/traverse/README.md

 Provides traversal API with _vistor_ pattern for regexp ASTs.
 See [the specification](https://github.com/DmitrySoshnikov/regexp-tree#ast-nodes-specification) for AST nodes format.

-Once a regular expression is parsed, it is possible to handle needed nodes by using traversal API:
+Once a regular expression is parsed, it is possible to handle needed nodes by using traversal API.
+Handlers receive an instance of `NodePath` class, which encapsulates `node` itself, its `parent` node, `property`, and `index` (in case if a node is a part of a collection).

 ```js
 const regexpTree = require('regexp-tree');